Fellowship-of-the-Link/old-TfT-test1/archive/README 1.md

-*some notes from Mattermost a couple of weeks ago, to be replaced when the [[project plan]] is final*
+*some notes from Mattermost a couple of weeks ago, to be replaced when the [[Project plan]] is final*

 **Here are a few thoughts on the TfT Map, riffing off Friday's conversation.**